Accommodation Recognition Payment Scheme: Your questions answered

 The host may only use your details for the purposes of applying for ARP and cannot use them for any other purpose.
 The Department of Social Protection will use your details to validate the ARP claim.
 This may include checking that you have Temporary Protection status with the Department of Justice, Home Affairs, and Migration.

-Whether you have to wait 6 months before you can apply for the ARP
+Do you have to wait 6 months before you can apply for the ARP?

 You may make an online application to the Department of Social Protection for the payment where you have accommodated a person covered by the Temporary Protection Directive.
 An application for payment can only be made after the hosting arrangement has started.
 The payment is conditional upon a commitment to provide the accommodation for a period of 6 months.
-If applicable, payments may be backdated to the date you began hosting.
+From 1 January 2026, payments may be backdated to the date you began hosting up to a maximum of 6 months, if applicable.

-Whether you have to repay any money if you commit to 6 months and have to back out
+Do you have to repay any money if you commit to 6 months and have to back out?

 If you are unable to meet the 6-month commitment you made, you will not be required to repay any money paid to you in respect of the period that a temporary protection beneficiary lived in your accommodation.